Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 Can you pay by card?

-Berlin has an excellent public transport system, including the U-Bahn (metro), trams and buses, making it easy to hop between markets across the city.
+Berlin has an excellent public transport network, including the U-Bahn (underground), trams and buses.
+A day ticket is great value and makes hopping between markets a breeze.

 Tips and Tricks for Your Vacation